 The main entrance hall was retiled and repainted, fortunately the Regency Architraves, Skirting boards and doors just had to be refinished.

 The lighting electrics and heating system did need to be replaced throughout and period cast iron radiators were chosen to compliment the style of décor and the building.

 Throughout the refurbishment the quality of the building and its period features were a big consideration, the hand rail was beautiful it had a wonderful curve down to the bottom step without a newel post a lovely detail!

-We were also able to design specific pieces of furniture in the sitting room, bedrooms and dressing rooms together will the supply of curtains and soft furnishings.
+They were also able to design specific pieces of furniture in the sitting room, bedrooms and dressing rooms together with the supply of curtains and soft furnishings.